 There’s a series of protests in London this week over the death of George Floyd

-After demonstrations in Trafalgar Square and outside the US Embassy yesterday, more are planned for this week
+After demonstrations in Trafalgar Square and outside the US Embassy, thousands have taken to Hyde Park in peaceful protest

 Londoners are planning protests throughout this week after the death of George Floyd.
 The 46-year-old black man died after being arrested and restrained by police in the US city of Minneapolis.